 Significant investment is made by Zespri into a breeding programme that focusses on increasing returns to growers through the development of profitable new cultivars.
 From NZKGI’s perspective, these varieties must not only meet market requirements, they must be a suitable business proposition for growers.

 NZKGI has a G3 Licence Release group who are available to answer any questions you may have on G3 Licence.
-Members include: (link through to forum contacts).
-If you would like information on buying licence, head to Zespri’s website here.
+Members include:

 |2016 G3 Licence Release Group||Mark Mayston (Chair), Doug Brown, Rob Craig, Dermott Malley, Lesley McKenzie, Andrew Hill|